 - Courses throughout the physical science curriculum discuss the relevance of scientific principles to public policy and social issues.

-- Students are encouraged, particularly through the local chapter of the American Chemical Society Student Affiliates, to engage local schools and organizations such as the Girl Scouts in hands-on experience with science and tutoring.
+- Students are encouraged, particularly through the local chapter of the American Chemical Society Student Affiliates and the national physics honor society Sigma Pi Sigma, to engage local schools and organizations such as the Girl Scouts in hands-on experience with science and tutoring.

 100 Exploring the Physical World (3 s.h.)
 (N)